Glycoside: Steviol glycosides

 These sweet glycosides found in the stevia plant Stevia rebaudiana Bertoni have 40–300 times the sweetness of sucrose.
 The two primary glycosides, stevioside and rebaudioside A, are used as natural sweeteners in many countries.
 These glycosides have steviol as the aglycone part.
 Glucose or rhamnose-glucose combinations are bound to the ends of the aglycone to form the different compounds.

 Iridoid glycosides

 These contain an iridoid group; e.g. aucubin, geniposidic acid, theviridoside, loganin, catalpol.

 Thioglycosides

-As the name implies (q.v. thio-), these compounds contain sulfur.
+As the name contains the prefix thio-, these compounds contain sulfur.
 Examples include sinigrin, found in black mustard, and sinalbin, found in white mustard.